andyrutkowski/git_your_map_here/getgitgot.md

 1. Check your repo for unstaged/staged/tracked/untracked files by entering `git status` in the terminal.
 You should see `README.md` in red under "Changes not staged for commit".
 2. To move the README into the staging area.
 Enter `git add README.md`.
 3. Enter `git status`.
 This time, README should be in green under "Changes to be committed".
 4. Enter `git commit -m "adding README file"`. the `-m` stands for message.
-The string in paranthesis will be tied to the changes you made in this commit so that you and other users can look back with ease & not have to read all the code.
+The string in parenthesis will be tied to the changes you made in this commit so that you and other users can look back with ease & not have to read all the code.
 Commits will be rejected without a message.
 5. Enter `git status`.
 There should be no trace of your README file.
 README has been committed to your repo & now we need to push it to the branch.
 (We'll get to branches in a minute.)
 6. The last step to finalize the update is pushing the changes to a repo & branch on github.
 For this step we will enter `git push origin master`.